FrancescoPalma/CV/README.md

 ### ABOUT ME
 * Graduate in 'Law in Business'
-* Passionate about Financial Education
+* Passionate about Financial Education & FinTech
-* I am a strong WildLife Conservation supporter
+* I am a strong WildLife Conservation & Anti Poaching supporter
 * Always learning new things
+* Love traveling & exploring